 1/2 x Teaspoon of low fat unsalted cottage cheese

-A drop of stevia sweetner, this depends on your fruit or main ingredient of choice
+You might want to add a drop of stevia sweetener, this depends on your fruit or main ingredient of choice.

 And maybe a sprinkle cinnamon, this also depends on your fruit or top ingredient of choice

 How to cook and serve your Banana Protein Pancakes

 This banana protein pancake recipe only takes a little time to cook and also very little preparation, it is very easy, so even if you are cooking impaired, you should still be eating in no time.